Gofinge/Vision_Research_Toolkit_by_PyTorch/README.md

-# Vision Research Tookit by PyTorch
+# Vision Research Toolkit by PyTorch

 Why should we build a new framework every time starting a new research?